 Locations were assigned latitudes and longitudes ("geocoded") in one of three ways: created in ArcGIS from street addresses, recorded directly from digital global positioning system (GPS) units, or acquired directly from a third-party data provider.
 The geographic coordinates were then projected into the State Plane Coordinate System (SPCS).
 The latitude and longitude and the projected coordinates of the SPCS for participants' residences are available to users with appropriate permission.
 Coordinates that uniquely identify a participant's home are considered identifying information by the University of Washington Human Subjects Review Board.
-Access to participant home locations may be granted by the Principal Investigator for data users that demonstrate a need for that information, complete any relevant human subjects training, and sign the Data and Materials Distribution Agreement (DMDA).
+Access to participant home locations may be granted by the Principal Investigator for data users that demonstrate a need for that information, complete any relevant human subjects training, and sign or are supervised by someone that has signed the Data and Materials Distribution Agreement (DMDA).

 1.1.2.
-Political Identifiers - County, State
+Political Identifiers - County, State, Census Geometries